 Well, like most things in psychology land, the answer to that question is not black and white.
 I was trained to utilize person-focused therapy.
 What does that mean?
 Basically, I recognize that you are essentially the world’s leading expert on…you!
 So I listen.
 I walk alongside of you.
 Essentially, my goal is not to save you.
 My goal is to work alongside of you and help you to save yourself.

-Now when it comes to issues like eating disorders, talking is great.
+Now when it comes to issues like eating disorders, postpartum depression, anxiety, and body image issues- talking is great.
 Talking is essential.
 But I want you to take action too.
 This is why I also implement dialectical behavior therapy (DBT), cognitive behavior therapy (CBT), and family-based treatment with adolescents when appropriate.
 These types of therapy techniques will provide you with specific skills and change-mechanisms to implement between sessions.
 This way, you can focus on taking back your life even when you are not in sessions with me.
 (Cool hu?)

 I am not a smile and nod therapist.
 Clients have described me as interactive, genuine, radically authentic and real.
 If you choose to work with me, I will ask you to bring your all.
 You will be asked to dig deep.
 I will guide you to sit with your emotions (versus running from them).
 We will laugh together (a lot).
-I believe that chronic dieting/ disordered eating is the tip of the iceberg– in our work together, we will be delving down under the water to deeper roots of these issues.
+I believe that issues such as chronic dieting/ disordered eating are the tip of the iceberg- in our work together, we will be delving down under the water to deeper roots.
 And while it will not be easy, I promise that it will ultimately be rewarding.

 2. Do I know what I’m doing?